AlaysiaVeal/tic-tac-toe/README.md

 ## **_Notes_**

-- I had to create a new git repo a result of losing the original git repo (a hw assignment) I uploaded this with so I dont have any commits.
+- I had to create a new git repo as a result of losing the original git repo (a hw assignment) I uploaded this with so I dont have any commits.